Pearle's Hidden-Variable Model Revisited: Pearle's model simplified

 We see that Pearle's points have a tendency to be closer to the surface of the ball than if they had been uniformly distributed throughout it.

-According to Pearle's model, a point in the ball is observed when its spin is measured in a certain direction if and only if the point lies in one of two, what Pearl describes as ``mushroom shaped'', regions around the measurement direction and its opposite.
-In the following plot I draw the intersection of the two mushrooms (one blue, the other red) with a plane through the origin containing the measurement direction, which is taken to be the direction of the positive \(x\)-axis.
+According to Pearle's model, Particle 1 is represented by a point in the ball.
+It is \emph{observed} when its spin is measured in a certain direction, if and only if its point lies in either of two ``mushroom shaped'' regions around the measurement direction and its opposite.
+It then delivers the \emph{outcome} +/-1 depending on the region.
+Particle 2 is represented by the exactly opposite point in the ball but for the rest, its observation and measurement follow exactly the same rule.
+So if both are measured in the same direction, either neither is observed, or both are observed, and the two outcomes are opposite.
+Measured in opposite directions, either neither will be observed, or both will be observed, and the two outcomes will be the same.

+In the following plot I draw the intersections of the two mushrooms (one blue, with a plane through the origin containing the measurement direction, which is taken to be the direction of the positive \(x\)-axis.
 I superimpose on this plot a sample of \(1000\) particles distributed in a circularly symmetric way about the centre of the unit \emph{disk}, with distance to the origin distributed as in Pearle's model.
-The result is a 2D \emph{characture} of Pearle's 3D model: some statistical features are the same, some are different.
+The result is a 2D \emph{caricature} of Pearle's 3D model: some statistical features are the same, some are different.

 The picture is neither a 2D section nor a 2D projection of the 3D model.
 However, it should help the reader to visualise the model.
 The points are coloured blue, red or black according to whether the corresponding particle measurement result is an outcome spin up, spin down, or the particle is not detected.
+Two particles are simultaneously measured in this way: same point in the ball, different directions of measurement.

 The actual detection regions (the red and the blue mushroom) are formed by rotating the 2D boundaries about the \(x\)-axis.
 The actual distribution of the 3D hidden variable of the particle being measured has the same radial component as in the plot, but its direction is now uniform over the sphere, instead of the circle.
 Thus the 3D density of points is less than what the picture suggests as we move further from the origin, however it still increases as we move outward relative to a uniform density.